The information on this page applies to you if you are applying for an authorisation issued by one of the following Licensing Authorities:

 As documents cannot be returned to you, duly certified copies will be accepted should you wish to keep the original.
 The occupations authorised to certify documents are those defined in Schedule 2 of the Oaths, Affidavits and Statutory Declarations Act 2005.
 The full list and information about witnessing documents can be found here.

-- A National Police History Check (NPHC) - from one of the following accepted providers listed alphabetically below in order of their registered company name.
+NPHC providers are listed alphabetically below in order of their registered company name.
 If a link is shown, click on your preferred business to go to its website:

 Note: Due to the use of business names, branding, trademarking or product names, etc., the site you are directed to may not specifically refer to the registered company name.
 If you have any concerns that you have been directed to the wrong site, please contact Licensing Services on 1300 304 064.

 Accepted providers must meet certain minimum requirements in order for their NPHCs to be accepted by the department for licensing purposes.
-The acceptance of the NPHCs does not represent any affiliation between the department and these private businesses.
+This does not represent any affiliation, or ongoing commercial arrangement, between the department and these private businesses.